imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/companions/people.md

 ## Key Features

+- Search by key descriptors- Search for contacts in your organization by name, title, location, department, project, or skill.
 - View a person’s card - Quickly access detailed profiles of colleagues, including their roles, contact information, and more.
 - Availability information - Check the availability status of team members to find the best time to connect.
 - Org chart information - Navigate through the organizational structure to understand team hierarchies and reporting lines.